jakesgordon/javascript-audio-fx/README.md

  * Load appropriate audio format based on current browser support.
  * Callback when audio has loaded and `canplay`

+You can find an article about how the library works [here](http://codeincomplete.com/posts/2011/9/17/revisiting_html5_audio/)

 Download
 ========